 Here is a video in which he describes his point of view:

-His unspoken target was opponent Mitt Romney, who uses a teleprompter when delivering speeches.
+His unspoken target was 2012 opponent Mitt Romney, who used a teleprompter when delivering speeches.

 Should Presidential Candidates Use Teleprompters?